damianhakert/damianhakert.github.io/source/handbook/support/index.md

 Our Developer Advocates also have access to tweets through ZenDesk, and often participate in responding to questions.
 The support team does not retweet or favorite any tweets; that is handled by the marketing team.
-Any tweets that appear to only "need" liking or re-tweeting will be closed in ZenDesk with a tag "RT/like" added for the purpose of gathering metrics.
+Our support team _does_ reply to almost all tweets, following the [social media guidelines](https://about.gitlab.com/handbook/marketing/developer-relations/developer-advocacy/social-media/), regardless of whether the tweet is of a technical nature or not.
+The marketing team's decision to favorite and/or retweet is independent of the reply provided by the suppor team; so a tweet may be responded to from ZenDesk, and separately favorited from TweetDeck, as an example.

 The @GitLabStatus account should only be used to give updates on the availability of GitLab.com and to follow up on users reporting that GitLab.com is unavailable.